2 SUMMARY OF MATERIAL ACCOUNTING POLICIES

 h.
 Employee benefits

 The Company participates in various employee benefit plans.
 Post-employment benefits are classified as either defined contribution plans or defined benefit plans.
-Under a defined contribution plan, the Company's only obligation is to pay a fixed amount with no obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits.
+Under a defined contribution plan, the Company's only legal or constructive obligation is to pay a fixed amount towards government administered scheme with no obligation to pay further contributions if the fund does not hold sufficient assets to pay all employee benefits.
 The related actuarial and investment risks fall on the employee.
 The expenditure for defined contribution plans is recognized as expense during the period when the employee provides service.
 Under a defined benefit plan, it is the Company's obligation to provide agreed benefits to the employees.
-The related actuarial and investment risks fall on the Company.
-The present value of the defined benefit obligations is calculated using the projected unit credit method.
+The related actuarial and investment risks fall on the

 Gratuity: The Company provides for gratuity, a defined benefit plan covering the eligible employees.
 The gratuity plan provides a lump-sum payment to vested employees at retirement, death or termination of employment, of an amount based on the respective employee's salary and tenure of the employment with the Company.

-Liabilities with regard to the gratuity plan are determined by actuarial valuation performed by an independent actuary, at each Balance Sheet date using projected unit method.
+Liabilities with regard to the gratuity plan are determined by actuarial valuation performed by an independent actuary, at each balance sheet date using projected unit method.
 The Company fully contributes all ascertained liabilities to a trust managed by the Trustees of Sonata Software Limited Gratuity Fund.
 The Trustees administers the contributions made to the Trust.
-The fund's investments are managed by certain insurance companies as per the mandate provided to them by the trustees and the asset allocation is within the permissible limits prescribed in the insurance regulations.
+The fund's investments are managed by certain insurance Companies as per the mandate provided to them by the trustees and the asset allocation is within the permissible limits prescribed in the insurance regulations.

-(asset) are recognized in other comprehensive income and are not reclassified to profit or loss in subsequent periods.
+The Company recognizes the net obligation of a defined benefit plan in its balance sheet as an asset or liability.
+Gains and losses through re-measurements of the net defined benefit liability/(asset) are recognized in other comprehensive income and are not reclassified to statement of profit and loss in subsequent periods.
 The actual return of the portfolio of plan assets, in excess of the yields computed by applying the discount rate used to measure the defined benefit obligation is recognized in other comprehensive income.
-The effect of any plan amendments are recognized in net profit in the statement of Profit and Loss.
+When the benefits of a plan are changed or when a plan is curtailed, the resulting change in benefit that relates to past service ('past service cost' or 'past service gain') or the gain or loss on curtailment is recognised immediately in statement of profit and loss.

 Superannuation Fund: Certain employees of the Company are participants in a defined contribution plan of superannuation.
-The Company has no further obligations to the plan beyond its monthly contributions which are periodically contributed to the Sonata Software Limited Superannuation Fund, the corpus of which is invested with the Life Insurance Company.
+The Company has no further obligations to the plan beyond its monthly contributions which are periodically contributed to the Sonata Software Limited Superannuation Fund , the corpus of which is invested with the Life Insurance Company.

 Short-term employee benefits